frankstepanski/primineo-tech-bootcamp/2-javascript/week3/readme.md

 #### .length

----

 All arrays have a length property by default.
 As the name would suggest this returns the length of the array.
 Remember that while arrays are zero indexed, length is not.
-For example:

 ```js
 const namesArr = ['Andrew', 'Jonathan', 'Josh']